anydetect/anydetect/README.md

 replay_nfcapd_file: This function replays a NetFlow capture file (nfcapd) to a destination IP and port using the nfreplay tool.
 It captures output and handles errors during the process.
 A call to this function is made with the file nfcapd.202409252000 sent to 127.0.0.1 on port 2055

+##  Read_dump_file.ipynb description:

+Jupyter Notebook that contains code, possibly related to reading and processing NetFlow data or something similar based on your earlier script.
+Since it's a .ipynb file, it could include Python code cells, text descriptions (Markdown), and output cells.

+Here are the likely contents you can expect in a Jupyter notebook:

+Code cells: These cells contain Python code or any other supported languages.
+The code could be for reading a file, processing data, or generating output.
+Markdown cells: These cells often contain text instructions, explanations, or comments about the code.
+Output cells: If any code cells are executed, their results (such as printed text, graphs, or other outputs) are shown here.

 ## Modules

 - `logging`: For logging events.